SeuntjensLab/SAMap/README.md

 G., Fiorito, G. Aerts, S., Seuntjens, E. (2022).
 Cell type diversity in a developing octopus brain.
 BioRxiv, 1–34.
 ```

-## Scripts used for genome annotation: extending the 3' ends based on FLAM-seq data

 ## Scripts used for data analysis

 #### Cell type tree_script.R